Your health is essential, so you should take care of your body by exercising regularly and eating the right things.

-They are essential to the wellbeing of your body, and can help build and maintain the health of your muscles and various organs, amongst other things.
+They are essential to the well-being of your body and can help build and maintain the health of your muscles and various organs, amongst other things.

 Essential amino acids

-So called ‘essential’ amino acids are the amino acids that we have to get from foods, for instance, because our bodies cannot make them on their own.
+So-called ‘essential’ amino acids are the amino acids we have to get from foods, for instance, because our bodies cannot make them on their own.

 If at all possible, try to measure how much you are ingesting each day to make sure that you are getting your daily allowance.

 Non-essential amino acids

-Just because these are called ‘non-essential’ amino acids, however, does not mean that you do not need them: if your body is to work properly, it will need to make sure to create these amino acids to promote tissue repair, for instance.
+Just because these are called ‘non-essential’ amino acids, however, does not mean that you do not need them: if your body is to work correctly, it will need to make sure to create these amino acids to promote tissue repair, for instance.

 Which amino acids improve energy and mood?

 Amino acids are naturally occurring organic compounds in the body that have several functions in their maintenance.

 Instead of using artificial chemicals and harmful substances to balance out mood and improve energy levels, you could consider investing in amino acid supplements since certain amino acids help your energy levels and your mood.